 The promise of simulation engines is that of infinite data.
 However, hidden in the terms and conditions that no one reads is the painful process of acquiring assets, defining dense rewards, rendering diverse scenes, not to mention the sim-to-real gap 🙃.
 All these problems are side-stepped or well-studied if we only use simulation to learn whole-body controllers.

-In a massively parallelized simulation, our robot learns through trial-and-error how to track UMI gripper.
+In a massively parallelized simulation, our robot learns through trial-and-error how to track UMI gripper movements with stability and precision.

 What makes a Whole-body Controller "Manipulation-Centric"?